markrshaw99/The-Mind-Garden/README.md

   - Users can click the **raincloud**, triggering an audio track designed to lighten the mood.
   - The section acknowledges emotional heaviness while reinforcing resilience.
 - **Pesky Weeds: Thought Patterns & Growth**
-  - A **visual metaphor for intrusive thoughts**, this section encourages users to recognize and challenge negative thinking.
+  - A **visual metaphor for intrusive thoughts**, this section encourages users to recognise and challenge negative thinking.
 - **Watering Can: Self-Care Strategies Carousel**
   - A **Bootstrap-powered carousel** cycles through practical self-care techniques.
   - Animated **section transitions** highlight growth and renewal.

 ### **Responsive Design**
-- **Mobile-First Approach:** Layouts are optimized for small screens first, ensuring a seamless experience across all devices.
+- **Mobile-First Approach:** Layouts are optimised for small screens first, ensuring a seamless experience across all devices.
 - **Bootstrap Grid System:** Sections adapt dynamically, whether viewed on a phone, tablet, or desktop.
 - **CSS Media Queries:** Refinements at breakpoints ensure intuitive scaling without breaking functionality.